Alabama State Council on the

 Selwyn Jones, Florence

-a former member of the Alabama Department of Forensic Sciences
+Jones is a former member of the Alabama Department of Forensic

-Laboratory, Huntsville Division.
-He was in the forensics field for 23 years.
+Sciences Laboratory, Huntsville Division.
+He was in the forensics

-his free time, Jones is usually performing with the variety of musical
+his free time, Jones is usually performing with a variety of musical

 instruments that he plays, including the saxophone, bassoon, bass

 clarinet and violin.
-Mr. Jones is involved with several organizations
+Mr. Jones is involved with several music

-in the Shoals area such as the Cramer Children’s Center, the Shoals
+organizations in the Shoals area such as the Lyman Mitchell Big Band,

-Florence.
-Jones grew up southern Alabama and moved to the Shoals
+grew up southern Alabama and moved to the Shoals in 1992.
+Jones enjoys

-Festival.
-Mr. Jones currently serves on the Council's Grants
+currently serves on the Council's Grants Review Committee.

 Douglas C. Purcell, Eufaula